jeffpersonified/carousel_prototype/README.md

 ==================
 ```
 Time spent: 14 hrs
-Completed: All required + Most optional
+Completed: All required + Some optional
 ```
 Prototyping the Carousel onboarding experience for Codepath.